-The 1997 Life Member Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and our many influential law-reform projects.
-To date, over $1.5 million has been raised by the Class Gift program, now in its ninth year, to support these key initiatives.
+The 1997 Life Member Class Gift was presented to the Institute on Wednesday, May 18, 2022, during a luncheon held in honor of ALI’s new Life and 50-year members.
+The gift, totaling $184,225, will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and initiatives to make our work more accessible by providing free public accesss.
+To date, over $1.7 million has been raised by the Class Gift program, now in its eleventh year, to support these key initiatives.

 Kim J. Askew – DLA Piper US LLP